-The Salzburg Museum has a wide range of archaeological and artistic treasures: from a 17th century carillon (a set of mechanized bells) that plays Mozart to religious Renaissance paintings and artifacts from Salzburg's early Roman origins.
+The Salzburg Museum has a wide range of archaeological and artistic treasures: from a 17th-century carillon (a set of mechanized bells) that plays Mozart compositions to religious Renaissance paintings and artifacts from Salzburg's early Roman origins.
 The most remarkable exhibit (listed as a separate museum for admission) contains several 360-degree panorama paintings.
-Still others profess the true marvel of the museum is the actual facility.
+Still, others profess the true marvel of the museum is the facility itself.